Interstate 35 in Oklahoma: History

 At the meeting, four proposals were displayed, only one of which displayed no access from Lindsey Street.
 A second proposal would preserve access to Lindsey Street but require the seizure of a newly built Chevrolet dealership near the interchange.
 The third proposal would instead send the ramps around the dealership, and the fourth, the highest-cost alternate, would use bridges to prevent Lindsey Street and SH-9 traffic from conflicting.
 ODOT said their design standards did not require consideration of OU football traffic, because they only considered the 30th highest traffic percentile.
 One ODOT engineer was quoted as saying, "Otherwise, we'd have to 10-lane everything in Norman."
 In early 2011, a solution was unveiled that would retain access to Lindsey Street and reconstruct the interchange without displacing the dealership.

 In 2014, ODOT completed reconstruction of the Main Street interchange as a single-point urban interchange (SPUI) and widening of I-35 to just south of Main Street.
 In March 2015, ODOT began a two-year, $71 million project to reconstruct the Lindsey Street interchange as a SPUI, reconstruct the SH-9 interchange, and complete widening of I-35 to six lanes to the Canadian River.
 It was completed and opened in October 2017.

 In August 2018, construction began for a new bridge for Southwest 34th Street over I-35 in Moore.
 The road had previously been unconnected due to sections on either side of I-35 ending at the frontage roads for the interstate.
 During the project, I-35 was briefly shut down after construction debris was blown off the bridge and onto the roadway on April 13, 2019.
 The overpass was not damaged; the debris blown off it was scaffolding and plywood.
 The bridge was completed and opened on November 21, 2019.

-In April 2019, a bill was passed that increased the speed limit from 70 to 75 mph on segments of rural Interstates.
+In April 2019, a bill that increased the speed limit from 70 to 75 mph on segments of rural Interstates was passed.
 On I-35, the speed limit would be increased from the Texas state line to mile marker 90 near Purcell, and from just north of mile marker 147 near Edmond to the Kansas state line.
 All of the new signs were installed by the end of 2020.
 Following this, it was announced in February 2022 that the speed limit of the freeway would become 65 mph from 89th Street in Oklahoma City to just south of the SH-9 West interchange in Goldsby.
 This change will make the speed limit consistent in the area, where it previously was not (some of the area had 70 mph speed limits).
 All of the new signs were installed by the end of March.

+The I-35 and SH-9 West interchange in Goldsby was reconfigured into a diverging diamond interchange in November 2025.
+The new design is expected to "accommodate large volumes of turning traffic by shifting traffic to the left side of a divided roadway through a series of coordinated signals for safer and more efficient left turns."